stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/08-tracing.md

 #### What is a trace?
 At the highest level, a trace tells the story of a transaction or workflow as it propagates through a (potentially distributed) system.
-A trace is a directed acyclic graph (DAG) of "spans": named, timed operations representing a contiguous segment of work in that trace.
+A trace is a directed acyclic graph (DAG) of _spans_: named, timed operations representing a contiguous segment of work in that trace.

 Each component (microservice) in a distributed trace will contribute its